-The classes are shipped as a middleware class file dfjoutput.jar, which is in the directory /usr/lpp/cicsts/cicsts31/lib, where cicsts31 is a user-defined value that you chose for the CICS_DIRECTORY variable used by the DFHIJVMJ job during CICS installation.
+The classes are shipped as a class file dfjoutput.jar, which is in the directory /usr/lpp/cicsts/cicsts32/lib, where /usr/lpp/cicsts/cicsts32 is the install directory for CICS files on z/OS UNIX.
 The source for the classes is also provided as samples, so you can modify the classes as you want, or write your own classes based on the samples.
 The CICS Customization Guide tells you how to customize these classes, or write your own classes based on the samples.